Depth perception: Curvilinear perspective

 At the outer extremes of the visual field, parallel lines become curved, as in a photo taken through a fisheye lens.
 This effect, although it is usually eliminated from both art and photos by the cropping or framing of a picture, greatly enhances the viewer's sense of being positioned within a real, three-dimensional space.
 (Classical perspective has no use for this so-called "distortion", although in fact the "distortions" strictly obey optical laws and provide perfectly valid visual information, just as classical perspective does for the part of the field of vision that falls within its frame.)

 Texture gradient

 Fine details on nearby objects can be seen clearly, whereas such details are not visible on faraway objects.
-Texture gradients are grains of an item.
+Texture gradients are the grains of an item.
 For example, on a long gravel road, the gravel near the observer can be clearly seen of shape, size and colour.
 In the distance, the road's texture cannot be clearly differentiated.